 Figure 21.10: Observed and projected mean sea level rise at Port Kembla using IPCC AR6 modelling (SSP-RCP) for different greenhouse gas emission levels

 See IPCC 2021 chapter 9 and IPCC 6th Assessment Report Sea Level Projections Tool for more information

 Environmental impacts of climate change

-The observed changes to climate and the projected future changes that are described above are already having widespread impacts on the NSW community and the urban and natural environments of NSW.
-In many areas the environmental effects of climate change are already apparent, and impacts will become more extensive and pronounced over time.
+The observed changes to climate and the projected future changes described in previous sections are already having widespread effects on the natural and urban environments of NSW.
+In many areas the impacts are already apparent and will become more extensive and pronounced over time.

 Extreme weather and climate events

 One consequence of increases in mean temperature is changes in temperature-related extremes.
 The IPCC AR6 report () shows that over Australia heat-related extremes have increased and cold-related extremes have decreased.
 The report also concludes that these trends in hot and cold extremes are projected to continue in future.